An adaptive hierarchical ensemble Kalman filter with reduced basis models: The filtering problem

 All data assimilation algorithms discussed in this work rely on one or more ensembles to approximate the `true' state uncertainty.
 We define the generic ensemble of size $N_\Diamond \in \mathbb{N}^+$ as

 where $0\leq k\leq N_T$ and $-1\leq r\leq k$.
-The sampling probability distribution $\pi(\omega(t_k) \vert \mathbf{d}_{r})$ corresponds to the uncertainty measure that we aim to approximate using the ensemble.
-Throughout, we adopt the following convention for the ensemble members: the superscript $\Diamond$ denotes the ensemble family, and the index within the ensemble family, i.e., ``$\Diamond , n$" refers to the $n$th state in the $\Diamond$ ensemble; the subscripts ``$k \vert r$" refer to the approximation time $t_k$ and the data assimilation time $t_r$, i.e., $k \vert r$ refers to an approximation of $\omega^\star{(t_k)}$ using data updated at time $t_{r}$.
-The initial ensemble, which we denote by $E_{0 \vert -1}^\Diamond$, reflects a partial knowledge of the `true' state $\omega^\star (t_0)$ before any experimental data is made available.
-In this work, we consider two alternative sampling distributions for the ensemble $E_{0 \vert -1}^\Diamond$, both arising from the knowledge of the model describing the dynamical system.
+The sampling probability distribution $\pi(\omega(t_k)\vert \mathbf{d}_{r})$ corresponds to the uncertainty measure that we aim to approximate using the ensemble.
+Throughout, we adopt the following convention for the ensemble members: the superscript $\Diamond$ denotes the ensemble family, and the index within the ensemble family, i.e., $"\Diamond,n"$ refers to the $n$th state in the $\Diamond$ ensemble; the subscripts $"k\vert r"$ refer to the approximation time $t_k$ and the data assimilation time $t_r$, i.e., $k\vert r$ refers to an approximation of $\omega^\star{(t_k)}$ using data updated at time $t_{r}$.
+The initial ensemble, which we denote by $E_{0\vert -1}^\Diamond$, reflects a partial knowledge of the `true' state $\omega^\star (t_0)$ before any experimental data is made available.
+In this work, we consider two alternative sampling distributions for the ensemble $E_{0\vert -1}^\Diamond$, both arising from the knowledge of the model describing the dynamical system.
 The first option is based on the sole knowledge of the regularity of the state, e.g., in smooth dissipative processes; the second option assumes that the dynamics is fully characterized.
 For example, if the dynamical system possesses an attractor and the `true' state lies within a basin of attraction, the associated invariant measure can be employed as a sampling distribution.
+In practice, the most common strategy to obtain random states distributed according to this measure involves simulating the system's dynamics for a sufficiently long time and then randomly selecting states from this long-time trajectory.
 In the numerical experiments of Section \ref{sec:numerical_experiments}, we show how these two possible choices affect the reconstruction of the state.

 To account for the $H^1(\Omega)$ regularity of the `true' state $\omega^\star(t)$, as already proposed in \cite{iglesias2016}, we consider a normal distribution with zero mean and covariance $\Delta^{-1}:\mathcal{V}\rightarrow\mathcal{V}$, where $\Delta$ represents the discrete Laplace operator.
 Such a prior effectively privileges smoother modes over less regular ones.
 To efficiently sample from such a normal distribution, we generate a set of $\mathcal{N}$ i.i.d. random vectors $\chi^{{\Diamond,n}} \sim \mathcal{N}(0, I)$, with $n=1,...,N_\Diamond$.
 We then compute